boyter/boyter.org/content/posts/2015-07-27-ab-testing.md

 * Trust the data over feeling.
 If the data is telling you that an ugly button works better then your beautiful one either trust the data or run the test again at a later date to confirm.
 It can be hard to do what feels counter intuitive but you need to remember that humans generally are not rational and will not behave how you expect.

 * If a user complains about seeing a different price offer them the better deal.
 Always respect your users and customers.
 It builds good will.
 Another thing to do is avoid split testing paying customers.
-Adobe Omniture runs a lot of A/B tests in their online product and it drives some customer&#8217;s crazy as everything they need moves around on a regular basis.
-Just don&#8217;t do it.
+Adobe Omniture runs a lot of A/B tests in their online product and it drives some customer's crazy as everything they need moves around on a regular basis.
+Just don't do it.

-* Don&#8217;t A/B test multiple things at the same time.
+* Don't A/B test multiple things at the same time.
 If you are doing to A/B test a better design then test the better design against the other one.
-Don&#8217;t chop and change various parts of the website.
+Don't chop and change various parts of the website.
 It will be confusing.

 * Keep trying.
 Its possible a single test will produce no meaningful results.
 If so try again.
 Not only will you get better with experience you are more likely to find the correct things to optimise.

 A real genius in this space is [Patrick McKenzie][3] and a few very worthwhile articles to read about it are [A-B Testing Made Me a Small Fortune][4] and [A-B Testing][5].
-Other articles worth reading include, [Practical Guide to Controlled Experiments on the Web by Microsoft Research (PDF)][6], [Writing Decisions: Headline Tests on the Highrise Sign-Up Page][7]], [&#8220;You Should Follow Me on Twitter Here&#8221;][8], [How We Increased our Conversion Rate by 72%][9], [Human Photos Double your Conversion Rate][10]
+Other articles worth reading include, [Practical Guide to Controlled Experiments on the Web by Microsoft Research (PDF)][6], [Writing Decisions: Headline Tests on the Highrise Sign-Up Page][7]], ["You Should Follow Me on Twitter Here"][8], [How We Increased our Conversion Rate by 72%][9], [Human Photos Double your Conversion Rate][10]

  [1]: http://googlewebmastercentral.blogspot.in/2012/08/website-testing-google-search.html
  [2]: https://vwo.com/